NovoRoll/orchestra-types/README.md

-# How to add types
+# How to add or change types

-1. If src folder does not exist - create it in the root
-2. Add your source typescript files into src folder
+1. Add your types changes to src folder
-3. Launch $ npm run lint
+2. $ npm run build
-4. If linter output has errors - fix it
-5. Launch $ npm run build.
-Typescript will generate declaration files into dist folder.
-Each source file will correspond to similar declaration file.
-6. If you add new namespace - create new sub directory in the lib.
-7. Replace declaration files to lib.
+3. Upload to git

+# How to check your changes before publishing to main

+1. Create your <feature_branch>
+2. Upload your changes to your <feature_branch>
+3. Get the last commit hash from your <feature_branch>
+4. Add to your destination package.json commit hash as github:NovoRoll/orchestra-types#<commit_hash>
+5. Reinstall node_modules in your destination repo with updated orchestra-types dependence.